MadBomber/ragdoll-docs/docs/index.md

 ---

-*This documentation is intended to reflect the actual implementation of Ragdoll v0.0.2 and should be updated with each release to maintain accuracy.*
+*This documentation is intended to reflect the actual implementation of Ragdoll v{{ extra.version }} and should be updated with each release to maintain accuracy.*